riley206/volttron-threshold-detection/README.md

     volttron -vv -l volttron.log &
     ```

-4. Setup your configuration file.
+4. Create a config file named `config` and use the examples below to create your JSON configuration.

 * The Threshold Detection agent supports observing individual point values from their respective topics or from a device's
     all publish.
 Points to watch are configured as JSON key-value pairs as follows: